Skip to main content

 Yes, you're good to use the GenAI tool in the way that instructor authorized for that particular assignment.
 Don't assume you can use it in ways not authorized or for other assignments or courses.
 And, if you're authorized to use it, we recommend that you learn how to use it properly first.
 The Library has a guide that may be helpful!
 Also, if you use it, save your history so you can share it and acknowledge your use to the professor (even if they didn't ask).

 Some instructors might incorporate GenAI tools into their pedagogy or assessments.
 That's up to them.
 Instructors have the responsibility of helping you achieve the learning objectives for each particular assessment and for the course overall.
 If they've decided that GenAI tools will help you achieve the learning outcomes, then they've likely incorporated them in.
 If not, they won't.
 It's not always about learning to use GenAI— different courses have different objectives, and they're all intended to help you develop as a learned, well-rounded, professional and citizen.
+Also think about this - if you don't have some fundamental human knowledge and skills, will you be able to effectively and responsibly use the tools?
+For example, you need to learn how to critically read so you can evaluate the output of GenAI tools.
+You need to understand how to write, so you can critique and revise the writing that GenAI tools might do for you later.
+You need to understand foundational chemical processes if you're going to work with an AI tool to generate new processes.
+The list could go on.

 But, what happens if I use it anyway?